Blood glucose, glucagon and insulin response to protein

 There is limited authoritative information on this topic, however, some helpful guidance that I’ve found on the topic is outlined below:

 - Richard Feinman says that “…after digestion and absorption, amino acids not used for protein synthesis may be trashed.
 The nitrogen is converted to ammonia which is converted to urea and excreted.
 The remaining carbon skeleton can be used for energy either directly or converted to ketone bodies, particularly on a very low carbohydrate diet.”

 - Richard Bernstein says “Dietary protein is not the only source of amino acids.
 The proteins of your muscles continually receive amino acids from and return them to the bloodstream.
 This constant flux ensures that amino acids are always available in the blood for conversion to glucose (gluconeogenesis) by the liver or to protein by the muscles and vital organs.”

 - According to David Bender “In fasting and on a low carbohydrate diet as much of the amino acid carbon as possible will be used for gluconeogenesis – an ATP-expensive, and hence thermogenic, process.”

-So it appears that amino acids from digestion or from the muscles circulate in the blood stream and these can be used as required for protein synthesis or to stabilise blood glucose levels.
+So it appears that amino acids circulate in the bloodstream and can be used as required for protein synthesis or to stabilise blood glucose levels.

 The figure below shows a comparison of the blood glucose response to ingestion of glucose and 600g of lean beef (i.e. a very big serving of steak!).

 During the more than eight hour period that the steak takes to digest you can see the nitrogen levels continue to rise.
 Meanwhile, blood glucose rises only slightly until around four hours after the meal and comes back down.